KostyaEsmukov/sdn_agile_mesh_network/ryu_third_arch/README.md

 ## Openvpn certificates

-Should be done once on a single machine, like a controller.
+Should be done once on a single machine (e.g. a controller).

     apt install easy-rsa
     cp -aR /usr/share/easy-rsa/ /root/openvpn-easy-rsa